codefresh-io/docs.codefresh.io/_docs/pipelines/steps/build.md

 docker build . -t my-app-image:1.0.1
 ```

-is converted in Codefresh into the following build step.
+is converted in Codefresh into the following build step:

 ```yaml
 BuildMyImage: